MikeKneeB/quartz-site/content/Salvage Union - Ashkar/Homebrew/Mech Parts.md

 > #### Chassis Rules
 >  - **Integrated Hover Locomotion System**
 > - **Integrated Prawn Sifter**
-> - **Tactical Support Field**: When an ally takes or deals damage the INRI prime can take a reaction to spend any amount of EP to reduce or increase the damage by the amount of EP spent respectively.
+> - **Tactical Support Field**: When an ally takes or deals damage within close range the INRI prime can take a reaction to spend any amount of EP to reduce or increase the damage by the amount of EP spent respectively.
 > - **Eerie**: This mech moves unnervingly, looks freaky, and is bound to attract attention.